Applicable to Sisense on Linux and Microsoft Windows

-Sisense offers two types of alerts you can define, data alerts and system alerts.
+This topic describes the two types of alerts you can define, data alerts and system alerts in Sisense.

 Data alerts are triggered by changes to your data.
 Sisense provides several options for defining the type of changes that trigger data alerts including threshold based alerts, automatic anomaly detection, and Always which is triggered by any change to your data.
 For example, if you have an Indicator widget that represents total sales, Sisense can notify you when a threshold you defined is met or exceeded.

-When creating an alert, you can customize your notifications, the channel through which they are sent, and how often a notification is sent following a data or system event.
+When creating an alert, you can customize your notifications, the channel through which they are sent, and how often a notification is sent following a data or build.

 After you create an alert, the alert is added to the Sisense Pulse page where you can manage the alert and its notifications.
 For example, you can delete alerts or enable and disable notifications.